muness/muness.github.io/_drafts/outcomes-over-output-book-summary.md

 - **Increased Flexibility and Innovation**: By focusing on problems rather than predetermined solutions, teams are empowered to explore innovative solutions and adapt to changing circumstances.
 - **Measurable Impact**: It promotes a culture of measurement and continuous improvement, where success is evaluated based on the actual impact and the achievement of desired outcomes.

-By espousing a problem-centric approach, Seiden sets the stage for a more thoughtful, outcome-oriented, and adaptive project management paradigm that aligns closely with modern agile and lean methodologies.
+By encouraging a problem-centric approach, Seiden sets the stage for a more thoughtful, outcome-oriented, and adaptive project management paradigm that aligns with modern agile and lean methodologies.
 There's more on this problem rather than solution-oriented approach in [Design In Practice](/posts/design-in-practice-writeup/).

 ## Takeaways